LGBTQ harassment, slurs abound on social media, report says

 All of the social media platforms have outlined policies that are designed to prevent LGBTQ users from being harassed, threatened or discriminated against by other users because of their identity.

-Only Twitter, however, has a specific policy against intentionally misgendering, using the wrong pronoun to describe someone, for example, or deadnaming, which involves reviving a transgender person’s name from before the person transitioned to a new identity.
+Twitter and TikTok also have specific policies against intentionally misgendering, using the wrong pronoun to describe someone, for example, or deadnaming, which involves reviving a transgender person's name from before the person transitioned to a new identity.
 Meta, which owns Facebook and Instagram, said it removes similar posts upon request.

 Some users bully LGBTQ people on social media by misgendering or deadnaming them.
 One example came last month, when a conservative social media pundit sent a swarm of Twitter users to harass transgender actor Elliot Page with the wrong pronoun and name.
 That Twitter user was suspended under the company's hateful conduct policy.